awsdocs/amazon-efs-user-guide/doc_source/efs-enforce-encryption.md

 1. On the **Filters** for the **Log\_Group\_Name** page, next to the **UnencryptedFileSystemCreated** filter name, choose **Create Alarm**\.

 1. On the **Create Alarm** page, set the following parameters:
    + For **Name**, type **Unencrypted File System Created**
    + For **Whenever**, do the following:
      + Set **is** to *> = 1*
      + Set **for:** to *1* consecutive period\(s\)\.
    + For **Treat missing data as**, choose **good \(not breaching threshold\)**\.
    + For **Actions**, do the following:
      + For **Whenever this alarm**, choose **State is ALARM**\.
      + For **Send notification to**, choose **NotifyMe**, choose **New list**, and then type a unique topic name for this list\.
      + For **Email list**, type in the email address where you want notifications sent\.
 You should receive an email at this address to confirm that you created this alarm\.
    + For **Alarm Preview**, do the following:
      + For **Period**, choose **1 Minute**\.
      + For **Statistic**, choose **Standard** and **Sum**\.

 1. Choose **Create Alarm**\.

 ### Test the Alarm for the Creation of Unencrypted File Systems<a name="efs-test-unencrypted-alarm"></a>

-You can test the alarm by creating an unencrypted file system, as follows\.
+You can test the alarm by creating an unencrypted\-at\-rest file system, as follows\.

-**To test the alarm by creating an unencrypted file system**
+**To test the alarm by creating an unencrypted\-at\-rest file system**

 1. Open the Amazon EFS console at [https://console\.aws\.amazon\.com/efs](https://console.aws.amazon.com/efs)\.